mhbarton/git_homework/thoughts.md

 3.Practice playing in my terminal.
 4.Reaching out on Slack for help.
-5.Shout out to my husband, Andy who is supporting me in this journey
+5.Shout out to my husband, Andy who is supporting me in this journey Practice practice Practice
+Do not be afraid to ask questions